dportik/Phylogenetic_Tree_Tools/Node_Support_Calculator/README.md

 The index can be used to find the most 'informative' of your loci or the most strongly supported trees.
-It can also be used todraw comparisons between locus length or number of variable sites, for example.
+It can also be used to draw comparisons between locus length or number of variable sites, for example.

 Written for Python 2.7